-Senior Vice President- Operations Mr. Calvert joined Matador Resources Company in October 2014 as a Senior Completions Engineer.
-In July 2018 he was named Vice President of Completions for the Company, and he was promoted to Senior Vice President-Operations in October 2019.
+Operations 2018 he was named Vice President of Completions for the Company, and he was promoted to Senior Vice President-Operations in October 2019.
 Prior to joining Matador, Mr. Calvert worked as a Staff Reservoir Engineer in Chesapeake Energy Corporation's South Texas-Eagle Ford group focusing on A&D evaluations and production and completions optimization.
-At Chesapeake, Mr. Calvert also held roles as a Senior Asset Manager responsible for completions and operations in the Niobrara Shale, a Senior Completions Engineer responsible for Bakken/Three Forks development and a Senior Operations Engineer focused on production and facility optimization on the Texas Gulf Coast.
-Prior to Chesapeake, Mr. Calvert worked as an Operations Engineer for Williams Production Company, now WPX Energy.
+At Chesapeake, Mr. Calvert also held roles as a Senior Asset Manager responsible for completions and operations in the Niobrara Shale, a Senior Completions Engineer responsible for Bakken/Three Forks development and a Senior Operations Engineer focused on production and completions Company, now WPX Energy.
 In addition to his oil and natural gas industry experience, Mr. Calvert has worked in corporate financial controls as an internal Sarbanes-Oxley compliance auditor.
 Mr. Calvert received Bachelor of Science degrees in Finance and Petroleum Engineering from the University of Wyoming in 2002 and 2008, respectively.
-He is a member of the Society of Petroleum Engineers.
+He is a member of the Society of Petroleum Engineers. ------------ ---